Voxel51 raises $2 million for its video-native identification of people, cars and more – TechCrunch

 Voxel51 emerged from computer vision work done by its co-founders, CEO Jason Corso and CTO Brian Moore, at the University of Michigan.
 The latter took the former’s computer vision class and eventually the two found they shared a desire to take ideas out of the lab.

 “I started the company because I had this vast swath of research,” Corso said, “and the vast majority of services that were available were focused on image-based understanding rather than video-based understanding.
-And in almost all instances we’ve seen, when we use a video based model we see accuracy improvements.”
+And in almost all instances we’ve seen, when we use a video-based model we see accuracy improvements.”

 While any old off-the-shelf algorithm can recognize a car or person in an image, it takes much more savvy to make something that can, for example, identify merging behaviors at an intersection, or tell whether someone has slipped between cars to jaywalk.
 In each of those situations the context is important and multiple frames of video are needed to characterize the action.

 “When we process data we look at the spacio-temporal volume as a whole,” said Corso.
-“Five, ten, thirty frames… our models figure out how far behind and forward it should look to find a robust inference.”
+“Five, 10, 30 frames… our models figure out how far behind and forward it should look to find a robust inference.”

 In other, more normal words, the AI model isn’t just looking at an image, but at relationships between many images over time.
-If it’s not quite sure whether a person in a given frame is crouching or landing from a jump, it knows that it can scrub a little forwards or backwards to find the information that will make that clear.
+If it’s not quite sure whether a person in a given frame is crouching or landing from a jump, it knows that it can scrub a little forward or backward to find the information that will make that clear.

 And even for more ordinary inference tasks like counting the cars in the street, that data can be double-checked or updated by looking back or skipping ahead.
 If you can only see five cars because one’s big and blocks a sixth, that doesn’t change the fact that there are six cars.
 Even if every frame doesn’t show every car, it still matters for, say, a traffic monitoring system.